plackyhacker/plackyhacker.github.io/kernel/race.md

 }
 ```

-Notice that my loop will run forever, this isn't going to be a good strategy when it comes to escalating privielegs, I will need some way to detect that the race had been won, I decided to think about that later.
+Notice that my loop will run forever, this isn't going to be a good strategy when it comes to escalating privileges, I will need some way to detect that the race had been won, I decided to think about that later.
 My focus for now was to win the race and overwrite the return address on the kernel stack.

 I ran the code on the target whilst my kernel debugger was attached, and after a few minutes I got a crash: